 If you want the best ride and the best cut possible in a mid-mount residential zero-turn the 50″ TimeCutter® MyRIDE® Zero Turn Mower (75755) is the mower for you!
 It is the new gold standard for the best cut that everyone else is trying to beat.

-For 2020 Toro has updated and simplified the residential lines.
+In 2020 Toro updated and simplified the residential lines.
 Finding the right Toro for you is now even easier.

 - One of the best features for the homeowner is Toro uses a “Smart Speed” lever that reduces the load on your ZT-2200 transmissions when pulling loads with your mower.
 This greatly increases the life expectancy of the transmissions.
 If you aerate, pull a lawn sweeper and hauls 300-500 lb loads in your yard cart Toro is the best choice!